monsonite/OSHCamp-Bit-Serial-CPU/README.md

 I am proposing a bit-serial CPU kit, and a general presentation of bit serial computing.

 MITE is a complete 8-bit computer implemented in fewer than 30 ICs.

+The aim is to create a small CPU that can interface to memory, GPIO, peripherals and sensors using the SPI interface.

 MITE can be broken down into several sub-systems for clarification of its operation.